Arksine/klipper/docs/Bed_Mesh.md

 - `mesh_min: 35, 6`\
   _Required_\
-  The first probed coordinate, nearest to the origin.
-This coordinate is relative to the probe's location.
+  The coordinate where the mesh begins, nearest to the origin (0, 0).
+  Bed mesh will use the probe's x and y offsets to adjust the tool so the probe is centered over this point when calibration begins.

 - `mesh_max: 240, 198`\
   _Required_\
-  The probed coordinate farthest farthest from the origin.
+  The mesh coordinate farthest from the origin.
 This is not necessarily the last point probed, as the probing process occurs in a zig-zag fashion.
-As with `mesh_min`, this coordiante is relative to the probe's location.
+  As with `mesh_min`, bed mesh will adjust the tool so the probe reaches is centered over this location as calibration is nearing completion.

 - `probe_count: 5, 3`\
   _Default Value: 3, 3_\